Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks

-When training the model, it has proven effective to consider only a subset of $N_{\rm kl}$ constraints during each iteration.
-This subset is chosen randomly, where the constraints are sampled according to the preceding values of the respective KL divergences, such that constraints which are as of yet not well fulfilled are more likely to be chosen.
-More information on this weighting scheme is given in Appendix \ref{app:weighting}; a high-level overview of the method is given in Algorithm \ref{alg:high_level} and the pcGAN training is detailed in Algorithm \ref{alg:pcGAN}.
-Note that, while our training algorithm is based on the WGAN, \eqref{eq:cLG} is more general and can be used for other types of GANs as well.
+A high-level overview of the method is given in Algorithm~\ref{alg:high_level} and the pcGAN training is detailed in Algorithm~\ref{alg:pcGAN}.
+Note that, while our training algorithm is based on the WGAN, the modified generator loss \eqref{eq:cLG} is more general and can be used for other types of GANs as well.